 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
+Attach lifting equipment to the lifting device fitted to the pump.
+If chains or cable are wrapped around the pump to lift it, make certain that they are positioned so as not to damage the pump, and so that the load will be balanced.
+The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.